overwolf/overwolf.github.io/docs/api/overwolf-profile.subscriptions.md

 ----------| -----------------------------------------------------------------------| ------------------------------------ |
 callback  | ([Result: GetActivePlansResult](#getactiveplansresult-object)) => void | Returns with the result              |

+Notes:
-Note that many users can have the same planID,  while subscriptionID is an individual unique ID for a user's subscription.
+* Many users can have the same planID,  while subscriptionID is an individual unique ID for a user's subscription.
+* When calling getActivePlans(), make sure you use your live app and not the sample app, etc., as subscriptions are pairs to a specific app UID.

 ## onSubscriptionChanged
 #### Version added: 0.134